Eih3/LYSA_Project/README_eng.md

 **LYSA** is a **WEB** platform for the Internet of Things (**IOT**).
 The purpose of this system is to provide a friendly and intuitive interface for item management.
 These are actually sensors, actuators or any type of connected objects that requires monitoring. **LYSA** use **GSM** technology to ensure global access to your objects.
 Do not waste your time searching for complicated solutions for connected objects - **LYSA** is made for you !

-The name **LYSA** stands for **Your Link Sensors Anywhere**.
+The name **LYSA** stands for **Link Your Sensors Anywhere**.
 This is actually a strong solution of this point, the possibility of having access to your items anywhere in the world.
 The only requirement is that your object must be connected to **GSM** network.

 > Simple and intuitive platform.
 > Secure and fast solutions.